-To contribute to the efficient management and administration of the Faculty by:
+To contribute to the efficient management and administration of the Faculty, the University and the wider academic community by:

-Performing such personal administrative duties throughout the Faculty as are recognised by the University as properly within the remit of the work of academic staff, as allocated by the Head of Faculty.
-Such duties may include Faculty co-ordinating roles, for example, running the process of admissions, examinations or teaching quality assessment.
+Performing such personal administrative duties throughout the Faculty and the University as are recognised by the University as properly within the remit of the work of academic staff, such as Director of Studies, Examination Office, Time-tabling Officer.

-Advising, supervising and giving guidance to other staff
+Advising, supervising and giving guidance to other staff.